H3llKa1ser/IT-and-Security-101/Infrastructure Security/Redundant Array of Independent Disks (RAID).md

 ### RAID - 1: Disk Mirroring = Provides redundancy but is often considered to be least efficient usage of space

 ### RAID - 2: Disk striping is performed at the bit level.
+Redundant but too power consuming.
 (NOT USED IN PRACTICE)

 ### RAID - 3: Disk striping is performed at the byte level and uses a dedicated parity disk.
+Redundant but too power consuming.
+(NOT USED IN PRACTICE)

+### RAID - 4: Disk striping at the block level and use a dedicated parity disk.
 (NOT USED IN PRACTICE)

 ### RAID - 5: Disk striping with Parity = Fault Tolerance + Speed